-Participant Projects: 2012
+Participant Projects: 2013

-20 of New Zealand's top secondary school science researchers and technology students have been selected for the 2012 Realise the Dream event.
-These students were selected from 40 nominations and underwent a two stage rigorous judging procedure.
+20 of New Zealand's top secondary school science researchers and technology students have been selected for the 2013 Realise the Dream event.
+These students were selected from 42 nominations and underwent a two stage rigorous judging procedure.

-Realise the Dream will begin in Auckland on Saturday 8 December and finish in Wellington on Saturday 15 December.
-During that time they will be hosted by various science research organisation including the Leigh Marine Research Centre and the Liggins Institute Auckland.
-The participants will then travel together by coach and stay in Hamilton where they will be hosted by DairyNZ.
-From there it is overnight in Taupo where they will spend time with Genesis Energy at Tokaanu who have planned a full day of activities for them and an evening BBQ.
-On the 12th t they then travel to Wellington where they are spending a day at Massey University.
+Realise the Dream will begin in Auckland on Sunday 8 December and finish in Wellington on Saturday 14 December.
+During that time they will be hosted by various science research organisations including the Liggins Institute Auckland and Fisher & Paykel Healthcare The participants will then travel together by coach and go to Huntly where they will be hosted by Genesis Energy for the day and then onto Hamilton where they will be hosted by DairyNZ.
+From there it is overnight in Palmerston North where AgResearch have a range of activities planned for the participants.
+On the 12th they travel to Wellington where they are spending time at NIWA.
 This event culminates in an award/cocktail function on Friday at Government House.

 It is important to note that the project summaries below are purely just that, a small glimpse into what the students have researched or produced.
 All students have carried out a remarkable amount of research, some over a period of three years.